oasisprotocol/old-docs/src/web3-intro.md

 Just select `Localhost 8545` from the Networks dropdown menu, then send a transaction like you would normally on the Ethereum network.

 For any other wallet, just make sure you are able to provide a mnemonic (if you're using an HD wallet), private key, or array of private keys.
-Most wallets will tell you your mnemonic or private key when you first create your account, and/or give you an option to view it later.
+Most wallets will tell you your mnemonic or private key when you first create your account, and/or let you view it later.
 Check your wallet provider's docs to see what options you have.

 Here is an example with a private key, represented as a string (no need to make it a `Buffer`).